 In my forthcoming book on Deva you will get a much deeper understanding of the extent of the Deva Kingdom and how we use them in every experience we have as human beings.

-To give you a taste, here are a few pieces from the new book . . .
+To give you a taste, here are a couple of short pieces from the new book . . .

 First, from the Deva of Commerce . . .

 “They have a surprising lightness to them but that is really a comment on my expectations of what they would be like.
 I wondered why I thought they might be heavier, less jocular than I found them.
 Perhaps it is because I have tended to think of commerce as being a serious, and culturally, a predominantly masculine domain but my brief communion with these deva has given me quite a different appreciation of the quality at the centre of this vital human activity.